Denver-Area Attorneys For When You Are Hurt On Someone Else’s Property

 No insurance company is going to agree with your demand for compensation from the beginning, regardless of the skills and reputation of your lawyer.
 If you think the government is difficult to deal with, wait until you encounter an insurance defense lawyer.

-Luckily, your exposure to the nitty-gritty aspects of the legal process and negotiations will be minimized with our representation.
-Although you may have to attend a few meetings with the opposition and possibly court hearings if your case cannot be settled for an appropriate amount, we will handle all communications with insurance companies and all legal aspects of your case.
-We will even help you find the best possible medical care available for your injuries.
+Luckily, your exposure to the nitty-gritty aspects of the legal process and negotiations will be minimized with the representation of our attorneys.
+Although you may have to attend a few meetings with the opposition and, possibly, court hearings if your case cannot be settled for an appropriate amount, our lawyers will handle all communications with insurance companies and all legal aspects of your case.
+They will even help you find the best possible medical care available for your injuries.

-At Flesch & Beck Law, we have been representing injury victims throughout Colorado’s Front Range for over 20 years.
+At Flesch & Beck Law, we have been providing representation to injury victims throughout Colorado’s Front Range for over 20 years.
 Our attorneys represent people injured on residential, commercial, industrial and government property.
 Where you are injured can make a difference.
-Statutes of limitations are strict in many cases and especially in cases against a governmental body.
+Statutes of limitations are strict in many cases and especially in those against a governmental body.

 Securing Your Compensation – Get Top Legal Representation

 Our team will work quickly to investigate your injury claim, collect evidence and establish the full and fair value of your claim.
-Photos, witness statements, video surveillance footage and maintenance records are all important pieces of evidence we will work to obtain before any possible alterations can be made.
+Photos, witness statements, video surveillance footage and maintenance records are all important pieces of evidence that our attorneys will work to obtain before any possible alterations can be made.

-Call our firm as soon as possible for protection, support and advocacy.
-We have offices in Denver and Englewood available at 720-689-0322 or by email.
+Call us as soon as possible for protection, support and advocacy.
+Contact our offices in Denver and Englewood by calling 720-689-0322 or reaching out online.
 We are available 24/7 by phone and offer free consultations both over the phone and in person.

-All personal injury claims handled by our attorneys are taken on a contingency fee basis, which means we collect a fee only if we secure a settlement or verdict on your behalf.
-We also take on all costs of investigation and litigation as we guide you through the legal process.
+All personal injury claims handled by our attorneys are taken on a contingency fee basis, which means that we collect a fee only if they secure a settlement or verdict on your behalf.
+We also take on all costs of investigation and litigation as our team guides you through the legal process.